The courageous folks behind the minimalist blogs in this post got me thinking about the complexities of life.

 There’s a good mix of minimalists, creatives, and productivity specialists on this list.
 However, the underlying theme for all of these publishers is the concept that less is more.

 They all ask, “how can I live a simpler and more meaningful life?”
 It’s a great question and a question we should all be asking ourselves.

 Under each section, I’ve added links to my favourite articles on minimalism for each website.

 It’s worth noting that the blogs on this list are prolific publishers.
-They’ve been blogging for over a decade consistently and regularly produce new content for their readers—yes, even in 2022.
+They’ve been blogging for over a decade consistently and regularly produce new content for their readers—yes, even this year.

 I hope you discover some new resources that will ultimately help you live a more simple life.
 And even if you’re already familiar with these names, it’s further validation that you’re on the peaceful path to minimalist living.

 Without further ado, here are my picks for the 5 best minimalist blogs on the internet.

 Leo Babauta’s blog Zen Habits is one of the best resources for anyone interested in living a minimalist lifestyle.

 Babauta, a San Fransisco-based vegan and runner with six kids, has first-hand experience simplifying one’s life, and his blog reflects this knowledge.

 The articles on Zen Habits cover a wide range of topics related to minimalism, including simplicity, health and fitness, motivation and inspiration, frugality, family life, happiness, goals, getting great things done, and living in the moment.